Writer & artist

 My visual art springs from my fascination with history and the way built spaces and natural environments echo the memories of what has gone before; the layers that record and preserve, bursting with the silent voices of living and dying throughout time.

-My novel is set in Roman Syria and Sassanid Persia during Late Antiquity.
+My new novel is set in Roman Syria and Sassanid Persia during Late Antiquity.